Home | About | Categories | All Tips & Tutorials

 Added: 17th of December 2015

-I then sent some test emails from other accounts that are hosted on my reseller hosting, which is where the original website was hosted before I moved it.
+I then sent some test emails from other accounts that are hosted on my reseller hosting, which is where the original website was hosted before I moved it to the new web hosting.

-I sent the email using Rouncube which is a standard webmail client for Linux Hosting.
+I sent the email using Roundcube which is a standard webmail client for Linux Hosting.
 As soon as I sent sent the email, it was immediately returned with the following error message

 Mail delivery failed: returning message to sender.
 No Such User Here.

-It left me wondering why this was happening since all the emails I had previously used to send from gmail and gmx worked, but why where they not working from this server?
+It left me wondering why this was happening since all the emails I had previously used to send from Gmail and GMX worked, but why were they not working from this server?

-I later concluded that I had not deleted the old account from the reseller hosting, so obviously when I sent an email using Roundcube on the same server, the email address was still set up and hosted on the old site.
-After I deleted the old account, I then sent another email and this time it worked.
+I later concluded that I had not deleted the old account from the reseller hosting.
+When I sent an email using Roundcube on the same server, the email address was still set up and hosted on the old account.
+After I deleted the account, I then sent another email and this time it worked.

 If you ever run in to this issue, this could be one of the reasons.